ivalencius/csci3390-final-project/README.md

 - Steven Roche (sroche14)
 - Jason Adhinarta (jasonkena)

 Compressed csvs for the matchings are in `exports/` (tarball also provided).
+We chose to implement the "Exponentially faster massively parallel maximal matching" paper so we could learn about a state-of-the-art method.
+We also recognize that given our limited number of available machines, that the run time for each test case is longer than other methods.
+However, we believe the sacrifice in time was worth the gains in knowledge and improvements in the matchings.

 ---
 __Algorithm 1__:  Maximal Matching